 While Massachusetts law gives the public rights to access information like court records, there are instances where an individual’s right to privacy is more important.
 You can have your criminal and arrest records erased.

-If you are looking to have those records wiped out, a Boston criminal defense and immigration lawyer can help.
+If you are looking to have those records wiped out, a Boston criminal defense lawyer can help.
 You no longer have to fear that an officer doing a background check, or a curious member of the public might come across something you are trying to move on from.